jdev-jmyl/quick-user-agent-switcher/README.md

-# Quick Accept-Language Switcher
+# Quick User-Agent Switcher

-Provides a quick way of changing the HTTP Accept-Language header so you can view and test websites with a different locale.
+Provides a quick way of changing the HTTP User-Agent header.

 Released under the terms of the [MIT license](https://opensource.org/licenses/MIT).